carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Inspect the training curves we have just made and recall the difference between the training and the validation datasets.

-1. How does the training progress?
+1. How does the training progress look?

 - Does the loss increase or decrease?
 - What about the accuracy?
 - Do either change fast or slowly?
-- Do the graphs lines go up and down frequently (i.e. jitter)?
+- Do the graphs lines fluctuate or go up and down frequently?

 2. Do you think the resulting trained network will work well on the test set?

 :::::::::::::::::::::::: solution

+1. Key things to look for for:
+- Loss
-1. The loss curve should drop quite quickly in a smooth line with little jitter.
-The accuracy should increase quite quickly in a smooth line also wtih little jitter.
+    - The loss curve should drop quickly in a relatively smooth line with little to no fluctuations.
+    - The val_loss curve should decrease along with the loss.
+- Accuracy
+    - The accuracy should increase quickly in a relatively smooth line with little to no fluctuations.
+    - The val_accuracy should behave similarly

 2. The results of the training give very little information on its performance on a test set.
 You should be careful not to use it as an indication of a well trained network.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

+Note the training loss continues to decrease, while the validation loss stagnates, and even starts to increase over the course of the epochs.
+Similarly, the accuracy for the validation set does not improve anymore after some epochs.

-These is evidence of **overfitting** in these plots.
+This is evidence of **overfitting** in these plots.
 If a model is overfitting, it means the model performs exceptionally well on the training data, but poorly on the validation data.
 Overfitting occurs when the model has learned to memorize the noise and specific patterns in the training data instead of generalizing the underlying relationships.
 As a result, the model fails to perform well on new, unseen, data because it has become too specialized to the training set.

 Key characteristics of an overfit model include: